 Priority values up to and including 100 are reserved for internal use.
-If you use these values, the compiler gives a warning.

 You can use this attribute for start-up or initialization code.

 In the following example, the constructor functions are called before execution enters main(), in the order specified: